 Free Amsterdam Walking Tour

-Visitors looking for a guided free tour have many options, including Sandemans New Europe tours.
-Keep in mind, however, that these Free Walking Tours Amsterdam are tip-based and guides should be tipped for their time.
-For a truly Free Amsterdam Walking Tour, use our outlined guide above.
+Visitors looking for a guided free tour have many options, including Sandemans New Europe Tours.
+Keep in mind, however, that these Free Walking Tours of Amsterdam are tip-based.
+For a truly Free Amsterdam Walking Tour, use our outlined guide above!

 Amsterdam Sightseeing Options

-There is no ‘right’ or ‘wrong’ way to see the city – so we are sharing a few ideas of ways to discover the city, besides walking!
+There is no ‘right’ or ‘wrong’ way to see the city – so we are sharing a few ideas of ways to explore, besides walking.

 Sightseeing in Amsterdam by Boat, Bus or Bike

 Too much walking?
-There are two great Amsterdam sightseeing options that don’t require nearly as much walking: See the city by boat or bus!
+No problem.
+There are two great Amsterdam sightseeing options that don’t require nearly as much walking.

-The classic Hop-On-Hop-Off Bus moves tourists through the city streets to top attractions.
+The classic Hop-On-Hop-Off Bus moves tourists effortlessly through the streets to top attractions.
 The ticket is good for 24 hours – and the bus makes 11 stops around the city center.

 Bike Rental